GRIDAPPSD/app-deconfliction/competing-apps/README.md

 </li>

 <li>
-To test the core deconfliction-pipeline process assuming you are in the optimization-apps directory:
+To test the core deconfliction-pipeline process assuming you were in the optimization-apps directory:

 ```` bash
 $ cd ../deconfliction-pipeline